 Fellowship for Research to Advance Global Health & Human Rights

-The Fellowship for Research to Advance Global Health & Human Rights (FRAGHH) offers a unique, paid six-month research and advocacy opportunity for U-M graduate and professional students.
-This joint initiative between the University of Michigan’s Center for Global Health Equity, Donia Human Rights Center (DHRC), and the Nobel Peace Prize-awarded Physicians for Human Rights (PHR) aims to prepare future leaders dedicated to promoting justice and health equity through a human rights framework.
+The Fellowship for Research to Advance Global Health & Human Rights (FRAGHH) offers a unique research and advocacy opportunity of 6 to 12 months for U-M graduate and professional students.
+This joint initiative between the University of Michigan’s Center for Global Health Equity, Donia Human Rights Center (DHRC), and Physicians for Human Rights (PHR) aims to prepare future leaders who can leverage rigorous research to promote justice, health, and health equity through a human rights framework.

 About the Program